Widowed Support Groups

 A safe and supportive environment

 The psychological safety of group members is really important.
-Both groups are managed by experienced moderators, and members are vetted prior to joining.
+Both groups are managed in line with the Australian Association of Social Workers Code of Ethics and Practice Standands.
 We also encourage group members to prioritise their own mental well being, and support each other as we move through different grief mindsets.

 “We get no choice.
 If we love, we grieve.”